-We often think of great leaders as strong, confident and driven by results.
+We often think of great leaders as strong, confident, and driven by results.
 But those who are most capable of inspiring trust are not afraid of showing emotion – they are comfortable being vulnerable.

 “There is no better way to earn a person’s trust than by putting ourselves in a position of unprotected weakness,” Patrick Lencioni wrote in “Getting Naked.”
-People suffer from three fears, he says: fear of losing the business, fear of being embarrassed and fear of feeling inferior.
-Overcoming these fears, admitting your limitations and allowing yourself to be completely vulnerable, or “naked,” is a surefire way to build everlasting, trusting relationships with clients, Lencioni believes, and the same holds true for winning the trust and respect of colleagues and subordinates.
-Showing vulnerability or asking for input and help gives others the freedom to do the same, which creates a culture of exploration and collaboration, and one in which employees are able to react quickly to change.
+People suffer from three fears, he says: fear of losing the business, fear of being embarrassed, and fear of feeling inferior.
+Overcoming these fears, admitting your limitations, and allowing yourself to be completely vulnerable, or “naked,” is a surefire way to build everlasting, trusting relationships with clients, Lencioni believes, and the same holds true for winning the trust and respect of colleagues and subordinates.
+Showing vulnerability or asking for input helps gives others the freedom to do the same, which creates a culture of exploration and collaboration, and one in which employees are able to react quickly to change.

 Trust is arguably the most powerful currency in today’s business; it has enabled small companies to overtake larger ones.
 With trust, autonomy and collaboration flourish, even in the face of incomplete data.
 Trust helps you work more nimbly and adapt at a moment’s notice, which can help even the largest of organizations act smaller.
-This is evidenced at Facebook, where everyone within the organization is entrusted with the authority to make decisions.
-Because CEO Mark Zuckerberg trusts his employees enough to empower them to act autonomously, Facebook is able to respond more rapidly to change than traditional large companies.

 DON’T BE AFRAID TO TRUST IN OTHERS